Red Lake Mine

-The Red Lake mine was one of the largest gold mines in Canada and in the world.
-The mine is located in northwestern Ontario at Red Lake.
+The Red Lake mine is a Canadian gold mine located in northwestern Ontario at Red Lake.
+It was one of the largest gold mines in Canada and in the world.
 The mine had estimated reserves of 3.23 million oz of gold in 2013.
 Note that the Campbell and Red Lake mines are (or were) mining the same orebody, commonly referred to as the Campbell-Red Lake deposit.

 The Red Lake Mining District has produced over 26 million ounces of gold through 2020, worth over $US 46 billion at 2020 prices.
 The two principal mines, Campbell and Red Lake, both have historic ore grades averaging about 0.57 oz/ton Au (22 g/tonne).
 One famous sample, the "Campbell Mine Whopper", contained 431 ounces of gold in a football-sized rock.